Agritourism: Italy

 Since 1985 agritourism in Italy is formally regulated by a state law, amended in 2006.

-Starting in 2013 Italy has used a sector trademark, “Agriturismo Italia”, accompanied by a new system of classification of farms with accommodation.The trademark, which distinguishes farms regularly operating in accordance with existing laws and regulations, shows a sunflower enclosing a farm.
+Starting in 2013 Italy has used a sector trademark, "Agriturismo Italia", accompanied by a new system of classification of farms with accommodation.The trademark, which distinguishes farms regularly operating in accordance with existing laws and regulations, shows a sunflower enclosing a farm.

 The classification (from 1 to 5 marks) represents the level of comfort, the variety of services and the quality of the natural environment that each farm is able to offer.

 This system was implemented by the Ministry of Agriculture, in cooperation with all regional and national agritourism associations.

 The national system thus offers an overall guarantee which still takes account of specific regional characteristics.

+Israel

+In Israel, historical agricultural practices attract visitors to sites such as Ein Yael, Neot Kedumim, and Kfar Kedem.
+These locations showcase traditional methods like terraced farming and ancient irrigation.
+Tourists can engage in activities such as grape stomping and olive pressing.

+Israel's agriculture features crops like grapes, olives, dates, and wheat, which have historical significance.
+The Wine Route and Olive Route in the Mate Yehuda and Yoav regions allow visitors to explore small wineries and ancient and modern oil presses.
+The Dagon Museum in Haifa displays the history of grain cultivation from ancient times to the present.
+Binyamina, known for its citrus groves, and Kibbutz Ein Gedi near the Dead Sea, which demonstrates desert farming techniques, are also key agritourism sites.

+For insights into the development of modern agriculture, tourists can visit the Dubrovin Farm museum and the Museum of Pioneer Settlement at Kibbutz Yifat.
+These sites depict the establishment of Israel's agricultural infrastructure in the late 19th and early 20th centuries.